How Could Owen’s Law Change Allergen Labelling?

 However, the chicken had been marinated in buttermilk, to which Owen was allergic.
 Owen quickly had difficulty breathing and collapsed at the foot of the London Eye, close to St. Thomas’ Hospital after a fatal anaphylactic reaction.

-Owen’s family established the ‘Owen’s Law’ campaign to drive changes in how restaurants display allergy information.
-As of writing (July 2023), restaurants are required to provide allergen information.
+Owen’s family established the ‘Owen’s Law’ campaign to drive changes in how restaurant brands display allergy information.
+As of writing (July 2023), restaurant brands are required to provide allergen information.
 However, there is leeway in conveying this information, with options to provide information on a chalkboard, an information pack, or an allergen binder.
 As a result, Owen’s family, among many others, believe the current allergen declaration processes are too lax, and simple changes to existing legislation could avoid needless deaths or near misses in the future.

 Owen’s father, Paul Carey, told the BBC that “At the moment, restaurant owners are obliged to provide information about allergens, but the law allows them to do it ‘by any means’.
 We want that to be changed to ‘in writing’.”